Skip to content

 src/server &

-If something hangs, Claude can read the logs and restart with pkill.
+Claude can read the logs in the watch.log, and kill the server with pkill.

 Claude dev server